rahulkhorana/PolyatomicComplexes/paper.md

 While widely used, current molecular representations—such as SMILES, SELFIES, molecular graphs, and ECFP fingerprints—often fail to incorporate physically meaningful topological and electronic structure information [@khorana2024polyatomiccomplexestopologicallyinformedlearning] [@manolopoulos1992molecular] [@rogers2010extended] [@krenn2022selfies].
 These representations, although computationally efficient, are not designed to satisfy key scientific constraints such as topological accuracy, long-range interactions, and differentiability with respect to atomic coordinates [@langer2022representations] [@BhadwalGenSMILES2023] [@le2020neuraldecipher].

-Polyatomic Complexes address this gap by introducing a general-purpose, extensible, and topologically rigorous representation that integrates smoothly with modern ML pipelines.
+Polyatomic Complexes address this gap by introducing a general-purpose, and topologically informed representation that integrates smoothly with modern ML pipelines.
 This fills a critical unmet need in the intersection of chemistry, materials science, and machine learning.

-Moreover with the advent of topological deep learning and geometric deep learning such representations will become increasingly applicable [@zia2024topological].
+Moreover with the advent of topological deep learning such representations will become increasingly applicable [@zia2024topological].
 A classic example of this is Cellular Neural Networks [@khorana2024cwcnncwan] or Cellular Gaussian Processes [@alain2024gaussian] which are compatible with Polyatomic Complexes [@khorana2024polyatomiccomplexestopologicallyinformedlearning].

 # Code Contributions and Workflow